Broadband and Bundling Plans for Renters

 Moving home?
-Get connected with Telstra’s Casual Home Broadband Plans
+Get connected with Telstra’s New Home Internet Plans

-Stay flexible with Telstra’s casual plans starting at $69/mth.
-Get a free Smart Modem + no lock-in contracts.
+Stay flexible with Telstra’s new broadband plans starting at $70/mth.
+Get a free Smart Modem, unlimited calls + no lock-in contracts.

-Aussie Broadband might not have the name recognition of some of the larger players who have been on the landscape for a bit longer, but they’ve become popular in recent years – and with good reason.
-Aussie Broadband’s NBN plans come without connection fees or contracts – a huge advantage for renters.
-Their speed is rated as Australia’s best by the ACCC, while their phone support team is completely based in Australia.
-The Everyday Casual Plan gives you unlimited data at $69 per month.
+Southern Phone might not have the name recognition of some of the larger players who have been on the landscape for a bit longer, but they’ve become popular in recent years – and with good reason.
+Southern Phone’s NBN plans come without connection fees or contracts – a huge advantage for renters.
+Their NBN lineup is one of the cheapest, while their phone support team is completely based in Australia.

 Tangerine has carved out their name as NBN specialists in recent years.
 They offer prepaid and casual deals which are just perfect for renters.
-Their basic plan starts at $59.90 with 7mbps, with their next plans (SPEED BOOST at $68.90 and XL SPEED BOOST at $77.90) offering 15mbps and 30mbps respectively.
-They also offer a 14-day trial and will knock a bit off the price the longer you stay on the plan.
+Their basic plan starts at $59.90 with 10mbps typical evening speed, with their next plans (SPEED BOOST at $68.90 and XL SPEED BOOST at $74.90) offering 21mbps and 42mbps respectively.
+They also offer a 14-day trial and a $10 monthly discount for the first 6 months.
 These deals rank among some of the best out there for renters – however unfortunately not for those who can’t access the NBN.